Embedding on Website

 3. Upload the file and click Install Now, then Activate Plugin.

-5. Enter your Assistant ID and configure appearance options.
+5. Enter your Assistant ID.

-6. Save changes.
+7. Save changes.

 See the WordPress Plugin guide for detailed instructions.